arnold on Feb 05, 2019

 Once you have Analytic and Google Search Console Installed please continue on with the rest of the instructions below.

 To recap, you just installed Google Analytics with help from the Monster Insights plugin and then you set up a Google Search Console account to track how well your website is doing in the search engines.
-You verified to Google that you own your website by installing a meta tag on your website.
-You also installed Yoast which is a wordpress plugin that is used to optimize WordPress website.
+You also verified to Google that you own your website.
+You then installed Yoast which is a WordPress plugin that is used to optimize WordPress websites for on-site search engine optimization.

 The next thing we are going to do is make some change to our WordPress website in accordance with the suggestions by Google for an optimized website.